 For further information please contact the Centre’s Administrator email@example.com

-Alongside five core members of staff, the Centre draws on the expertise of many staff from contributing departments.
+Alongside four core members of staff, the Centre draws on the expertise of many staff from contributing departments.

 Research: The main focus of the MPhil and PhD degrees is in research and the writing of a thesis.